These are the best Wear OS watches you can buy right now

 - Too expensive for some

-If you're a fitness buff, you can't settle for anything but a serious Wear OS watch.
-The Suunto 7 has everything you need.

-Best for Connectivity: Fossil Gen 5 LTE
+Best for connectivity: Fossil Gen 5 LTE

 Those who have been longing for a Wear OS smartwatch with improved performance and LTE connectivity will be more than pleased with the Fossil Gen 5 LTE.
 This model was just recently announced, so it's relatively new to the market.
 This is also the first Fossil smartwatch to offer LTE.
 The one thing to note here is that it's only available on Verizon.
 This model has all of the same features that the original Gen 5 smartwatches had.
 The design is similar as well.
 You get a 45mm stainless steel case that is available in Rose Gold or Smoke.
 Both models are water-resistant up to 30 meters.

 If you need a quick refresher on those features, we've got you covered.
 You'll get built-in GPS, heart-rate monitoring, activity/health tracking, Google, Pay, smartphone notifications, and Google Assistant.
-The new feature, of course, is the LTE connectivity.
+The new feature, of course, is LTE connectivity.
 This means you can leave your phone at home and still take calls, send texts, and stream music.
 Not bad, right?
 As you might've guessed, you also get the battery-saving modes on this Wear OS watch.

 The only real problem might be that the Fossil Gen 5 LTE is exclusive to Verizon.
 If you're an existing customer, you might've hit the jackpot.
 If not, it might be more trouble than it's worth to switch carriers.
 We also would've liked to see the new Snapdragon Wear 4100 processor, but Fossil stuck with the 3100.
-You'll also want to be aware that LTE smartwatches aren't exactly cheap, so be prepared for the hefty price tag that comes with it.
+You'll also want to be aware that LTE smartwatches aren't exactly cheap, so be prepared for the hefty price tag.

 Pros: